dotlang/language/doc/RFE.md

 getFileReader[T] := (path: string, lambda: (T)->T) -> rchan[T] ...
 getFileWriter[T] := (path: string, lambda: (T)->T) -> wchan[T] ...
 ```
-Inside wchan or rchan is not visible for developer.
+Inside wchan or rchan is not visible to developer.
 Options for all channels: buffer size, transformation function.
 channel can have external (file, network, console) or internal (buffer) data source.
 file writer channel with buffer? what does that mean?